 Name Changes Lawyers in Houston, TX

 If you are hoping to change your name or a child’s name in Harris County, you could benefit from having legal representation.
-The Gonzalez Law Group assists individuals in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC assists individuals in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our attorneys in Houston can help you legally change your name and resolve any related issues.
 You can have our lawyers provide a complete evaluation of your case when you call (832) 530-4070 or submit an online contact form to set up a free, confidential consultation.